kt-eller/help-pages/pages/view-entity-471-history.md

         - User-generated FCDL Date
         - Revised RCDL Date
         - Last Modified Timestamp
+    - Wave Number
+    - Function type
+    - Purpose type
+    - Special construction
+    - ECF
     - Order By: Personalize the order in which forms appear
-    - Function Type: Filter by type of function being fulfilled by the Form 471
-    - Product Type: Filter by product
-    - Purpose Type: Filter by purpose
-    - Funding Status: Select filters for the status of the Form 471
-        - Pending
-        - Funded
-        - Denied
-        - Cancelled
-    - Special Construction: Toggle if there is special construction necessary for the Form 471
-    - Service Provider Name: Search for Form 471s by Service Provider
-    - Service Provider Number: Search for Form 471s by Service Number
-3. Click the Apply Filters button to search for the form
-4. Click on the desired form to view its basic information in a drop-down
+3. Click on the desired form to view its basic information in a drop-down
-5. Click `View FRN Details` to be taken to the FRN page
+4. Click `View FRN Details` to be taken to the FRN page
-6. Go to the FRN's Basic Information tab
+5. Go to the FRN's Basic Information tab
-7. Locate the Billed Entity card
+6. Locate the Billed Entity card
     - This has the information of the entity that is associated with the form
-8. Click the `View Applicant` link to go to the entity's Entity Details page\
+7. Click the `View Entity` link to go to the entity's Entity Details page\

 <br>